 - a.
 Attendance and punctuality will be reported to the school, twice daily, by 10am and 1pm in the required format. - b.
-Any changes impacting upon training are to be reported to the school prior to them taking effect. i.e. Change of staff, location, awarding bodies etc. - c.
+Any changes impacting upon training are to be reported to the school prior to them taking effect. i.e. Change of staff, location, times, awarding bodies, training days etc. - c.
 Training is covered by public and product liability insurance of at least 2 million pounds.